Egress Gateway Best Practices

 cluster_id = tencentcloud_kubernetes_cluster.tke_cluster.id

-node_os = "img-gqmik24x" # TencentOS 4, currently requires whitelisting for regular node pools
+node_os = "img-gqmik24x" # TencentOS 4, requires whitelist for ordinary node pools

 enable_auto_scale = false # Disable auto-scaling